MP Estate Planning UK

 What’s the difference between joint tenants and tenants in common?

-Joint tenants own the whole property together; on death, ownership passes automatically to the surviving joint owner.
-Tenants in common each own a distinct share, which can pass under a Will.
-The chosen form of ownership can override your Will.
+Joint tenants own the whole property together with a right of survivorship — on death, ownership passes automatically to the surviving owner regardless of what the will says.
+Tenants in common each own a distinct, defined share, which forms part of their estate and can pass under their will or into a trust.
+For blended families, tenants in common is almost always the correct form of ownership.

 How can a jointly owned property pass automatically to a surviving spouse?

-With joint tenancy, the right of survivorship means the survivor becomes sole owner by operation of law.
-That happens regardless of the deceased’s Will.
-To change this outcome you must sever the joint tenancy and adopt tenants in common.
+With a joint tenancy, the right of survivorship means the survivor becomes sole owner by operation of law the moment the other owner dies.
+This happens outside the will and cannot be overridden by it.
+To change this outcome, you must sever the joint tenancy and hold the property as tenants in common instead.

 When does tenants in common allow your share to pass under your Will?

 If you hold the property as tenants in common, you have a defined share (for example 50%).
-That share can be left to anyone in your Will — such as your children.
-This gives control over who inherits your portion of the property.
+That share forms part of your estate and can be left to anyone in your will — such as your children — or directed into a trust.
+This gives you control over who inherits your portion of the property, which is essential for blended-family planning.

 What is a life interest trust and how does it protect both spouse and children?

-A life interest trust gives the surviving spouse the right to live in the home or receive income for life, while the capital passes to the children after their death.
-This secures housing and income for the partner, while protecting the ultimate ownership for the children.
+A life interest trust gives the surviving spouse (the life tenant) the right to live in the home or receive income from trust assets for their lifetime.
+The capital is held by trustees and passes to the children (the remaindermen) after the life tenant’s death.
+This secures housing and income for the partner while legally protecting the capital for the children.
+When created in a will as an Immediate Post-Death Interest (IPDI), it can also preserve the spouse exemption for inheritance tax on the first death.

 Can a life interest trust allow downsizing or moving while protecting shares?

 Yes.
-The trust can permit the survivor to sell and move, with proceeds held under the same trust terms.
-This lets the partner adapt their living arrangements while keeping the children’s future entitlement intact.
+A well-drafted life interest trust will include provisions permitting the trustees to allow the surviving spouse to sell and move, with the sale proceeds held under the same trust terms.
+This lets the partner adapt their living arrangements as needs change, while keeping the children’s future entitlement fully intact.

 How can a life interest trust work for other assets like investments?

-You can place investments into a life interest trust so the spouse receives income but cannot dispose of the capital.
-The investments remain protected for the beneficiaries named to receive capital later, typically the children.
+You can place investments into a life interest trust so the surviving spouse receives the income generated but cannot access or dispose of the capital.
+The investments remain protected for the children or other beneficiaries named to receive the capital on the life tenant’s death.

 What is a discretionary trust and when is it useful?